kaiachain/kaia-docs/docs/misc/operation/aws-ami.md

 | state-migrated   | Full mode, state migrated (or state batch pruned) | `kaia-xxxx-clean-en-xxxx`|
 | archive          | Archive mode                                      | `kaia-xxxx-clean-archive-en-xxxx` |

-Kaia provides these 4 types of AMIs for both mainnet and kairos.
+Kaia provides these 4 types of AMIs for mainnet.

+> Note: The Kaia Foundation provided AWS AMIs for the Kairos testnet until October 29, 2024, and will cease to provide these after November 1, 2024

 See [State Batch Pruning](../../../learn/storage/state-pruning/#state-batch-pruning-state-migration) for more details on state migrated chaindata.
 See [Block Synchronization](../../learn/storage/block-sync.md) for more details on block sync modes.